We received numerous exciting questions and comments from our visitors, so we sat down to collect answers to everyone's questions!

 BrokerChoosers's answer: It depends on which brokers are available in your country.
 We would recommend checking the following brokers as they are available in many countries and provide asset management services:

-- Interactive Brokers' Asset Management service - you can read here more (bottom of the section): Interactive Brokers Review
+- Interactive Brokers's Asset Management service - you can read here more (bottom of the section): Interactive Brokers Review

 - Saxo Bank's Saxo Select service - you can read here more (bottom of the section): Saxo Bank Review

-Question: Do you have any suggestions for a Broker who educate beginner investors?
+Question: Do you have any suggestions for a Broker who educates beginner investors?

 BrokerChoosers's answer: We would recommend checking our article, Best broker for beginners.
 It's a general list, therefore certain brokers might be not available in your country.
 Also, we recommend checking our How to invest section, where you can find educational articles.